-Monitoring AWS RDS deployments v1.3.2
+Monitoring AWS RDS deployments Innovation Release

-You can monitor your Amazon Web Service (AWS) relational database service (RDS) deployments with Hybrid Manager (HM).
+You can monitor your Amazon Web Service (AWS) Relational Database Service (RDS) deployments with Hybrid Manager (HM).

 Prerequisites